 The four stages listed above need to be completed before an application can be submitted.
 Essentially, these stages are checking with the various local and national jurisdictions as to whether a distance selling pharmacy would be allowed.
 After these stages have been completed, you will need to show the GPhC how you intend to meet the various DSP requirements and then apply to the MHRA for a Distance Selling Logo.

-2. Build an MHRA / GPhC compliant website.
+2. Build a GPhC compliant website.

 3. Utilise a Pharmacy Quality Management System.